De Trafford baronets: Background

 In April 1016, King Cnut Sweynson of Norway and his army swept North-West across Wessex.
 Cnut's Viking army was composed of mercenary soldiers from Norway, Sweden, Denmark and Poland.
 They were led by a warrior named Rafe' or Ranulph.
 They fought and defeated the army of "Wolvernote", (likely Wolfnoth Cild, father of the future Earl Godwin), at the fortified village of Whickleswick, near the old Roman river crossing of trey-ford on the river Erwell.

 In the spring of 1017 Cnut was crowned King of England.
 One of his early acts as king was to award the lands formerly controlled by "Wolvernote" to Ranulph and made him a lord.
 Ranulph established his demesne at tray-ford in a modest moated manor.
 He also took the name of the place, and became Ranulph, Lord of Tray-ford, later amended to Trafford.
 This begun the ancient family of Trafford.
 That manor would later be called "Trafford Hall" or "Moat House", seat of the Trafford family for the next 683 years.
-That manor at "Old Trafford ” was finally torn down after 909 years, in 1926.
+That manor at "Old Trafford” was finally torn down after 909 years, in 1926.

 The de Trafford family can trace their ancestry back to the 12th century.
 The family took their name from their manor of Trafford, now part of Greater Manchester.

-Following the 1066 conquest by King William the 1st, the surviving Anglo-Saxon earl's and lord barons continued to raise arms against the Norman Invaders, in what would be known as the rebellion of the earles.
-In the winter of 1070, Lord Radulphus of Trafford, led his combined armies against the Norman's and defeated Sir Hamo de Massey's army at Tay Bridge, near Moberly in Chester.
-Between 1066 and 1070, the struggles resulted in the death of approximately 150,000 people, or 1/5 the total population of England.
+Following the 1066 conquest by King William the 1st, the surviving Anglo-Saxon earls and lord barons continued to raise arms against the Norman Invaders, in what would be known as the rebellion of the earles.
+In the winter of 1070, Lord Radulphus of Trafford, led his combined armies against the Normans and defeated Sir Hamo de Massey's army at Tay Bridge, near Moberly in Chester.
+Between 1066 and 1070, the struggles resulted in the death of approximately 150,000 people, or one-fifth the total population of England.
 In 1129, Trafford's grandson married de Massey's granddaughter merging the two manors and their extensive land holdings.

-Sir Hamo de Massey was a Norman Knight/Lord Baron and nephew of King William I "the Conqueror".
+Sir Hamo de Massey was a Norman knight/lord baron and nephew of King William I "the Conqueror".